 The apprenticeship is what you make of it

-Think of it like this: an apprenticeship is half learning experience, and half full time job.
-So essentially, you already do have a job – earning with weekly wages (or monthly, if you wish), while also studying a qualification and educating yourself through experience.
+Think of it like this: an apprenticeship is half learning experience, half full time job.
+So essentially, you already do have a job, you’re earning a honest wage whilst also studying a qualification and educating yourself through experience.
 In the end, the apprenticeship will be what you make of it, and it’s in your hands to impress in the role, and stake your claim to be kept on with the company.

 If you manage to score an interview for an apprenticeship, then don’t hesitate to ask the interviewer what kind of progression opportunities there are after the apprenticeship, and what previous apprentices have gone on to do afterwards..
 It would not only please them that you’re thinking of progression, but it’s important for you to be aware of how the company values their apprentices going forward.